Outlander and Sam Heughan

-The Ken Bridge Hotel and Rowan Cottage are ideally situated enabling you to explore the whole of Dumfries and Galloway.
+The Ken Bridge Hotel is ideally situated enabling you to explore the whole of Dumfries and Galloway.

 Dumfries and Galloway has so much to offer from Castles and Historic attractions to numerous outdoor activities.
 Here are just a few to help you choose when planning your holiday.